Pollak-Projects/lp/documentation/readme.md

 ## Classroom

-Upon entering the platform this is the first thing students (end-users) will see.
-A list of classes where the student is enrolled in.
-In them, the students will be able to see assginments, comments, posts, and materials uploaded by the teacher.
+When the end-users enter the application they will be greeted with a classroom join-prompt.
+After signing up for a classroom, they will become the students of it.
+By being a member, they will be able to see all the materials, quizes, and files the teacher (the creator and manager of the classroom) uploads in it.
+Later, the teacher will be able to give marks on the assignment they gave out by using points.

 ### Assignments